#1 in Sleep Product Research

 Millions Served Since 2008

 How can you identify these sites and keep yourself from being duped?
-Beware if a site has one or more of the following.
+Keep an eye out for the following.

-The offering of mattress discounts / coupons to site visitors and or the presence of referral links is often a red flag that compensation by mattress companies is taking place.
+The offering of mattress discounts / coupons to site visitors and or the presence of referral links likely indicates that there is direct compensation to the site by mattress companies.

 Almost every product, including mattresses, has pros and cons, good points and bad points.
 This fact will be obvious in an unbiased review.
 In a biased review, this fact will not be obvious as the review will be almost entirely positive.